John Clarke (footballer, born 2004)

-John Robert Clarke (born 24 April 2004) is an Irish footballer who plays as a left-back for club Reading.
+John Robert Clarke (born 24 April 2004) is an Irish footballer who plays as a left-back for club Bury.
+He began his career at Reading and played on loan at Slough Town.

 Club career

+Reading

 Clarke joined Port Vale's youth team from Stockport Town in 2021.
 On 22 June 2022, Reading signed Clarke to join their under-23 team.
 After impressing during the 2022–23 pre-season, Clarke made his debut for Reading on 6 August, coming on as a late substitute for Junior Hoilett in their 2–1 victory over Cardiff City at the Madejski Stadium.
 However, manager Paul Ince confirmed that Clarke missed the rest of the season after sustaining a knee ligament injury in December.
 He signed a new contract in July 2023.
 He returned to fitness in December 2023.
 On 23 May 2024, Reading announced they had extended their contract with Clarke for another season.

 On 16 May 2025, Reading announced that they had offered a new contract to Clarke, with a new one-year contract being confirmed as signed on 23 June.
+On 6 March 2026, Clarke joined Slough Town on a one-month loan deal, linking up with fellow Royals loanees Basil Tuma and Jacob Borgnis at the club.
+He played eight National League South games for Slough in what remained of the 2025–26 season, and was released upon his return to Reading.

+Bury

+On 28 July 2026, Clarke joined newly promoted Northern Premier League Premier Division club Bury following a successful trial.